LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 This simple recursive function traverses the AST, looking for any `image`.
 Once it completes all referenced image files are in the ZIP and the `href` are updated to reflect the new path.
-Doing this while compiling the ebook has the benefit that the layout of input files does not matter, as long as the references to the image files are valid.
+Doing this while compiling the e-book has the benefit that the layout of input files does not matter, as long as the references to the image files are valid.

 The array we return has the same objects as the `writeArticle` we wrote earlier.
 We can update the function to return an array instead of a single object and add both article and its images to the manifest: